 If you’re wondering which nonforfeiture option provides coverage for the longest period of time, this is the one.

 Note: Most insurance companies require policyholders to have paid at least three years of premiums before they would be eligible for reduced paid-up insurance.

 In the event you’re looking at nonforfeiture options because your policy premiums keep increasing year over year, you likely have a term or universal life insurance policy.
 If you wanted to switch your term insurance policy for a better premium rate, you could exchange it for a term insurance policy with a level premium period or a permanent life insurance policy with a level premium.
 This option is available as long as you’re in good health and under the age of 80.
 If you wanted to exchange your universal life insurance policy for a whole life insurance policy with a level premium, this would be called a 1035 exchange (exchanging a permanent life insurance policy for another permanent life insurance policy).
 This process of transferring an existing policy to a different policy is similar to a 1031 in real estate where you can exchange one property for another.
 A 1035 would allow you to get a different policy better suited for you while keeping the values of your current policy .
 One stipulation for a 1035 to be aware of is that the insured of the old policy has to be the insured on the new policy.
 Here’s how it would work:

 Whether it’s a rise in premiums, loss of income, surprise expenses, or something else, there are always ways to reduce or eliminate the premiums on your life insurance policy without losing the coverage and benefits it provides.
-Life Benefits can help you switch policies and choose a nonforfeiture option that works best for you.
-Schedule a strategy session with us today to get the best policy for you.
+A nonforfeiture clause is a clause that no policy owner hopes to need but it’s an emergency feature that gives financial peace of mind.
+We can help you with all of your life insurance needs.
+Schedule an appointment with Life Benefits here.